Special Topics Course

 - Neuromusculoskeletal management of recurrent headache in children.

-During the course there will be a patient demonstration.
+During the course there will be a patient demonstration (where possible).

-The course participant has at the end of the module:
+The course participant has at the end of this course:

 - Knowledge about different facilitation systems of the body, which are responsible for posture, balance, equilibrium and visual functions;